TREASURIES-Yields retreat, bills flirt with negative rates

 By Karen Pierog

-CHICAGO, March 19 (Reuters) - U.S. Treasury yields eased on Friday from more than one-year highs, while the shortest end of the market flirted with negative rate territory as it tried to absorb a flood of cash from massive fiscal stimulus.
+CHICAGO, March 19 (Reuters) - U.S. Treasury yields eased on Friday from more than one-year highs, while the shortest end of the market flirted with negative rate territory as it tried to absorb a flood of cash from the nation's massive fiscal stimulus package.

-The market largely shrugged off the Federal Reserve's announced Friday that it would let a temporary bank leverage rule exemption expire on March 31.
+The market largely shrugged off the Federal Reserve's announcement on Friday that it would let a temporary bank leverage rule exemption expire on March 31.

 Meanwhile, dealers offered to sell Treasury bills due in three months or less at negative rates, according to market sources.